cosmos/developer-portal/hands-on-exercise/1-ignite-cli/2-exercise-intro.md

 <HighlightBox type="info">

 Although the guided coding exercises use Cosmos SDK **v0.45.4**, the current release is at _v0.47.2_.
-In addition, v0.50 is imminent, and will feature the following:
+In addition, v0.50 is just released, and features the following:

 * **ABCI++**: a refactor of the ABCI layer to enable more use cases.
 In particular the SDK’s `EndBlock` disappears as a module function and is replaced by another while keeping the same conceptual capability.
 * **Core API**: the creation of a stable, standard API for building modules that is independent of the SDK and CometBFT versions, allowing for modules to be written which can target multiple implementations of these dependencies.